Vakhtang I, Prince of Mukhrani: Family background

-Vakhtang was a son of Prince Bagrat, the founder of the House of Mukhrani and a younger son of Constantine II, the last de jure king of a unified Georgia.
-He was, therefore, first cousin to King Luarsab I of Kartli and first cousin once removed to Luarsab's son and successor, Simon I. Among his siblings were a sister, Dedisimedi, and brothers, Ashotan and Archil.
+Vakhtang was born around 1510, and was the son of Prince Bagrat, the founder of the House of Mukhrani and a younger son of Constantine II, the last de jure king of a unified Georgia. while his mother is apparently a princess named Elene (whose origins are unknown).

-Prince of Mukhrani

-Vakhtang succeeded as Prince of Mukhrani on retirement of his father to a monastery in 1539.
-During his tenure, Mukhrani, a buffer zone on the border with the rivaling Georgian kingdom of Kakheti, experienced several military conflicts.
+In 1539, his father abdicated to enter monastic orders under the name of Barnabas.
+He died some time later (around 1540), but his eldest son had already succeeded him.
+He inherits a principality which was created in 1512 as a buffer zone between the Kingdom of Kartli and Kakheti, which were on the brink of war.
+During his reign, he suffered several attacks from Muslim invaders.
 In 1554, the Safavid invasion forced Vakhtang and his family into a temporary exile to Samtskhe.
 One of brothers, Archil, was captured by the Iranian military in 1557 and another, Ashotan, was killed when the mountaineers of Pkhovi raided Mukhrani in 1561.